Chin Baptist Convention

-Chin Baptist Convention is a Baptist Christian denomination Myanmar.
+Chin Baptist Convention (formerly Zomi Baptist Convention) is a Baptist Christian denomination in Myanmar.
 The headquarters is in Falam, Chin State, Myanmar.
 It is a member of the Myanmar Baptist Convention.

 History

 Rev. Arthur E. Carson and Laura H. Carson from the American Baptist International Ministries with the support of Karen missionaries arrived in Hakha, Chin Hills on 15 March 1899.
 After five years, Mr & Mrs Pau Suan and Mr & Mrs. Thuam Hang of Khuasak were converted to Christianity from animism in 1904.
 Christianity slowly spread through Chin Hills and the Chin Hills Baptist Association was formed in 1907.
 The Chin Hills Baptist Association comprised Baptists from Falam, Hakha and Tedim subdivision.
 From the arrival of the Carsons in March 1899 to March 1948 the Chin Baptists were solely under the guidance of the Missionaries stationed at Tedim and Hakha.
 In March 1948, the Association held a meeting at Satawm village and the Falam, Tedim and Hakha decided to run their own business.
 Thus, March 1948 was the beginning of Falam Baptist Association, Tedim Baptist Association and Hakha Baptist Association.
 The three associations run their own affairs until 1952.